Cyril-Basquin/AWS/Tutorials/AWS_architecture_instance_NAT.md

 ## Security Group : Principle
-The three security groups have to be configure according to the schema as follow:
+The three security groups have to be configure according to the schema:
 The Jump-box security group have to:
   - receive ssh from internet Gateway
   - send ssh to the jump box